contactandyc/another-c-library/2_timing.md

 #endif
 ```

-Earlier you learned that the struct keyword allows you to group zero or more types together to form a new type.
+Earlier, you learned that the struct keyword allows you to group zero or more types to form a new type.
 In general, I like to name struct types with a _s suffix and then typedef them to have a _t suffix.
 In the timer.h above, the timer_s struct was declared, but never actually defined.
-The details of what is in the structure is part of the implementation and isn't meant to be known externally.
+The details of what is in the structure are part of the implementation and aren't meant to be known externally.
 C allows you to define types in this way and use them as long as you only reference them as pointers.
-All pointers have the same size (the number of bits that the cpu supports or the sizeof(size_t)).
+All pointers have the same size (the number of bits that the CPU supports or the sizeof(size_t)).
 For now, just recognize that there is a new type named timer_t and that timer_s will be defined in timer.c.

 ```c
 struct timer_s;
 typedef struct timer_s timer_t;
 ```

-I follow a pattern where every function is prefixed by the object name (in this case timer).
+I follow a pattern where every function is prefixed by the object name (in this case, timer).
 The primary type (if there is one) is usually the object name followed by _t.
-Objects will typically have an init and a destroy method.
+Objects will typically have an init, and a destroy method.
 The job of the header file is to create an interface for applications to use.
-It should hide implementation details as much as possible.
+It should hide the implementation details as much as possible.
 I usually will define an interface before defining an implementation.

 Initialize the timer.  repeat is necessary to indicate how many times the test will be repeated within the application so that the final result represents that.
 If a thing is only being timed with a single repetition, then use a value of 1.
 This function will allocate the timer_t structure and fill its members appropriately.
 To free up the resources associated with this call, you must call timer_destroy with the return value of this call.
 ```c
 timer_t *timer_init(int repeat);
 ```

 Initialize a timer from another timer.
-This will subtract the time spent and set the repeat from the timer which is passed as a parameter to timer_timer_init.
+This will subtract the time spent and set the repeat from the timer, which is passed as a parameter to timer_timer_init.
 ```c
 timer_t *timer_timer_init(timer_t *t);
 ```